olisimmonds/southampton_air_quality/README.md

 # Southampton Air Quality Policy Brief

-Working for Dr Christina Vanderwel of the University of Southampton and the local councils of Hampshire, I did an in-depth analysis of air quality in the area to help build a published policy brief.
+Working for Dr Christina Vanderwel of the University of Southampton and the local councils of Hampshire, I did an in-depth analysis of air quality in the area to help build a published policy brief shown here.
 The results from my investigations were unique and offered a new understanding of air quality in Hampshire which will be used directly to help guide policy and improve local air quality.